(I’m currently on leave. My response to the Cornell email will be slow during this period.)

 314 Rhodes Hall

-I am an Associate Professor of Electrical and Computer Engineering at Cornell University, where I am a member of the Computer Systems Laboratory.
+I am a Professor of Electrical and Computer Engineering at Cornell University, where I am a member of the Computer Systems Laboratory.

 I received a Ph.D. degree in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology (MIT) with my work on a single-chip secure processor.
 Following the graduate school, I spent a year at Verayo Inc., where I led the development of unclonable RFIDs and secure embedded processors.
 I joined the faculty of the School of Electrical and Computer Engineering at Cornell in 2007.